amcdonald9/amcdonald9/README.md

 # 👋 Hi, I’m Angelia

 I’m learning and building with different tools and languages every day.
-Right now I mostly work with HTML, CSS, JavaScript, Python, and Vue, but I’m adding more as I go, including React and others.
+Right now, I mostly work with HTML, CSS, JavaScript, Python, and Vue, and I’m actively expanding my stack to include React, Django, and more.

-I like solving problems and sharing what I learn along the way.
+I enjoy solving real problems, building small projects, and sharing what I learn along the way.

-## 🛠 Skills I’m working with
-HTML CSS JavaScript Vue React Python Django SQL Git WordPress Bootstrap
+⸻

+🛠 Tools and Technologies
+	•	Languages: HTML, CSS, JavaScript, Python, SQL
+	•	Frameworks/Libraries: Vue, React, Django, Bootstrap
+	•	Tools: Git, WordPress, VS Code

+⸻

-## 📂 Projects so far
+📂 Projects in Progress

-A handful of small apps like feedback forms, quizzes, password generators, dashboards, and weather apps.
+So far, I’ve built a handful of small applications, including:
+	•	Feedback forms
+	•	Quizzes
+	•	Password generators
+	•	Dashboards
+	•	Weather apps

-I’m organizing and uploading these as I continue building and improving.
+I’m in the process of organizing and uploading these as I continue to build and improve them.

+⸻

-## 🎯 What I’m focused on now
+🎯 What I’m Focusing On
-Learning full stack development
+	•	Learning full stack development
-Exploring IT projects and hardware repairs
+	•	Exploring IT concepts and hardware repair
-Building projects that help me grow and stay consistent
+	•	Building projects that help me grow and stay consistent

----

-Here’s a little joke for anyone reading this
+⸻

+☕ Just for fun

-💡 Why do programmers prefer dark mode?
+Why do programmers prefer dark mode?
 Because light attracts bugs.